krasheninnikov/krasheninnikov.github.io/_posts/2025-11-06-gender-ratios.md

 This post presents a very simplified model of a complex social phenomenon:

-* **Age preferences ignored:** Men often pursue women across a wider age range than vice versa.
-Since there are more men than women at most ages in the Bay Area, this amplifies the competition among men.
-And in London, this could mean tougher competition for older women.
-The model doesn't capture these dynamics.
+* **Model ignores age preferences:** Men typically pursue younger women, while women typically prefer men their own age or slightly older.
+Since there are more men than women at most ages in the Bay Area, this amplifies competition as men across different ages often pursue the same younger women.
+In London, this dynamic could mean tougher competition among older women.
 * **Matching singles instead of those looking to date:** These numbers differ in practice.
 Relatedly, singlehood varies by age and sex.
 When constructing the singles pool, I remove the same number of partnered men and women as couples; in reality, those numbers may differ (e.g. women often marry earlier).
 * **Not modeling some people opting out** if they cannot find a suitable match (instead of "dating down"): including this would dampen the core effect, but probably not by much.
 * **Geographic lock-in:** Assumes you can't date across cities.